ewanmellor/gh-publisher/README.md

 `$PROJECT_DIR/.travis.yml`.
 Note that the name of this file is critical: it needs to be at the top level of your project, and it needs to be named `.travis.yml` -- with a period at the front and no period at the end.
+3. If necessary, edit `gh-publisher-scripts/build.sh` and
+`gh-publisher-scripts/copy.sh`.
+By default, these are configured to build the project by calling `make` at the top level, and then to copy `*.pdf`, `*.html`, `*.css`, `*.js`, `*.png`, `*.jpg`, `*.gif` for publication.
+If you want to do something else, then you need to edit those files appropriately.
-3. Commit the entire contents of `gh-publisher-scripts` and your new `.travis.yml` to your repository, and push to GitHub.
+4. Commit the entire contents of `gh-publisher-scripts` and your new `.travis.yml` to your repository, and push to GitHub.
-4. After a few minutes you should see your build begin, by looking at your status page on https://travis-ci.org.
+5. After a few minutes you should see your build begin, by looking at your status page on https://travis-ci.org.

 ### Configure the front matter